Warner Robins, Georgia: Tornadoes

-Tornadoes have continually plagued the city since its inception with the 1950s seeing at least four catastrophic tornadoes strike the area.
+Tornadoes have continually plagued the city since its inception with the 1950s, with at least four catastrophic tornadoes striking the area.
 The first one occurred on April 30, 1953, when an F4 tornado with winds of over 200 mph hit the city and portions of Robins Air Force Base, killing 18 people and injuring 300 more.
-That same day, a second tornado that was rated F2 damaged the northwest side of town.
-Just ten months later on March 13, 1954, a long-tracked F1 tornado struck the town, killing one and injuring five.
-Three years later, on April 5, 1957, a long-tracked F2 tornado family hit the northwest side of the city, causing considerable damage.
-To date, at least nine tornadoes have hit the town and the surrounding area.
+That same day, a second tornado, rated F2, damaged the northwest side of town.
+Ten months later, on March 13, 1954, a long-tracked F1 tornado struck the town, killing one and injuring five.
+Three years later, on April 5, 1957, an F2 tornado family hit the northwest side of the city, causing considerable damage.
+At least nine tornadoes have hit the town and the surrounding area.